JackDanna/FogentRoleplayTemplate/README.md

 The Fate Roll can be used by the Narrator to let the roll of a dice decide what direction the story will move in, be that for or against the goals and desires of the players.

 A Fate Roll is made with a D20 and is made by the Narrator or designated to a Player by the Narrator.
 The higher the roll is, the better the result is for the players.
 Rolling a 20 is considered a critical success, and may allow the Narrator to assign exceptionally advantageous circumstances to the players.
 The lower the roll is, the worse the result is for the players.
-Rolling a 1 is always to be considered a critical failure, and will result in an extremely unfavorable ourcome for the players.
+Rolling a 1 is always to be considered a critical failure, and will result in an extremely unfavorable outcome for the players.
 Whether they be revealed as immediate or delayed consequences is up to the Narrator.

 These rolls may be used in situations of great intensity to help the Narrator guide the path of the action.
 They may be used to help break up monotony at random times to see if something good or bad occurs or even what the weather is.